Cities, Towns, and Villages

 Senator: Steve Halloran

-Board Meetings: 1st Tuesday following the 1st Monday and 3rd Tuesday of each month
+Board Meetings: 1st Tuesday after 1st Monday & 3rd Tuesday

 View Additional Census Data